rollup/rollup/docs/05-plugin-development.md

 See [synthetic named exports](guide/en/#synthetic-named-exports) for the effect of the `syntheticNamedExports` option.
 If `null` is returned or the flag is omitted, then `syntheticNamedExports` will default to `false`.
 The `load` and `transform` hooks can override this.

 See [custom module meta-data](guide/en/#custom-module-meta-data) for how to use the `meta` option.
 If `null` is returned or the option is omitted, then `meta` will default to an empty object.
 The `load` and `transform` hooks can add or replace properties of this object.

+When triggering this hook from a plugin via [`this.resolve(source, importer, options)`](guide/en/#thisresolvesource-string-importer-string-options-skipself-boolean--promiseid-string-external-boolean--null), it is possible to pass a custom options object to this hook.
+While this object will be passed unmodified, plugins should follow the convention of adding a `custom` property with an object where the keys correspond to the names of the plugins that the options are intended for.
+For details see [custom resolver options](guide/en/#custom-resolver-options).

 #### `transform`
 Type: `(code: string, id: string) => string | null | {code?: string, map?: string | SourceMap, ast? : ESTree.Program, moduleSideEffects?: boolean | "no-treeshake" | null, syntheticNamedExports?: boolean | string | null, meta?: {[plugin: string]: any} | null}`<br>